-- 1. \All Institutions should keep 4 hours exclusively for Remedial class/Minor/Honours course (Mondays from 10 to 12 and Wednesdays from 10 to 12 PM).
-If a student does not opt for minor/honours programme, he/she can be given remedial class. - 2.
+- All Institutions should keep 4 hours exclusively for Remedial class/Minor/Honours course (Mondays from 10 to 12 and Wednesdays from 10 to 12).
+If a student does not opt for minor/honors programme, he/she can be given remedial class. - 2.
 Comprehensive Course Viva: The comprehensive course viva in the eighth semester of study shall have a viva voce for 50 marks.
-The viva voce shall be conducted based on the core subjects studied from third to eighth semester.
+The viva voce shall be conducted based on the syllabus mentioned for comprehensive course work in the sixth semester.
 The viva voce will be conducted by the same three member committee assigned for final project phase II evaluation towards the end of the semester.
 The pass minimum for this course is 25.
 The course should be mapped with a faculty and classes shall be arranged for practising questions based on the core courses listed in the curriculum.
 The mark will be treated as internal and should be uploaded along with internal marks of other courses. - 3.
 Project Phase II: The object of Project Work II & Dissertation is to enable the student to extend further the investigative study taken up in Project 1, either fully theoretical/practical or involving both theoretical and practical work, under the guidance of a Supervisor from the Department alone or jointly with a Supervisor drawn from R&D laboratory/Industry.
 This is expected to provide a good training for the student(s) in R&D work and technical leadership.
-The assignment to normally include: - In depth study of the topic assigned in the light of the Report prepared under Phasel; - Review and finalization of the Approach to the Problem relating to the assigned topic; - Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment as needed; - Final development of product/process, testing, results, conclusions and future directions; - Preparing a paper for Conference presentation/Publication in Journals, if possible; - Preparing a Dissertation in the standard format for being evaluated by the Department; - Final Presentation before a Committee
+The assignment to normally include: - In depth study of the topic assigned in the light of the Report prepared under Phasel; - Review and finalization of the Approach to the Problem relating to the assigned topic; - Detailed Analysis/ Modelling/ Simulation/ Design/ Problem Solving/ Experiment as needed; - Final development of product/process, testing, results, conclusions and future directions; - > Preparing a paper for Conference presentation/Publication in Journals, if possible;

-Total marks: 100, only CIE, minimum required to pass 75
+- Preparing a Dissertation in the standard format for being evaluated by the Department; - > Final Presentation before a Committee

-Guide: 30Interim evaluation, 2 times in the semester by the evaluation committee: 50Quality of the report evaluated by the above committee: 30
+Total marks: 150, only CIE, minimum required to pass 75Guide: 30Interim evaluation, 2 times in the semester by the evaluation committee: 50Quality of the report evaluated by the above committee: 30Final evaluation by a three member committee: 40